imvs95/pydsol-model/README.rst

 pydsol-model : Python Distributed Simulation Object Library with Predefined Model Objects
 =====================================================

 ``pydsol-model`` is a package that includes standard model objects suitable for developing a discrete event simulation model.
 Standard model objects are source, server using resources, sink, node, link, entity and vehicle.
-This makes it easy and fast to design discrete event simulation models using queueing theory, useful for teaching, academic research, and commerical use.
+This makes it easy and fast to design discrete event simulation models using queueing theory, useful for teaching, academic research, and commercial use.
 You can use the standard model objects as is, or use it to make your own objects for more complex simulation models.

 **pydsol-model** is an additional layer on top of ``pydsol-core``, a Python distribution discrete event simulation library. pydsol-core uses a heap queue (priority queue) as eventlist and plans events using a relative delay instead of yield, making it much faster than most discrete event simulation packages implemented in Python.
 Note that you need pydsol-core (https://github.com/averbraeck/pydsol-core) to use **pydsol-model**.